 The black walls really help disguise the TV.
 We rarely (like haven't in two years) used this TV so I have a lamp sitting in front of it that you would have to move to see the whole screen.
 If you like this setup but actually use the TV and need the space to be functional, then just replace the lamp with a smaller one or a vase.

-If you are starting from scratch in thinking about decorating around the TV, you might like some of these decor items to help get you started.
+If you are starting from scratch and thinking about decorating around the TV, you might like some of these decor items to help get you started.

 Affiliate links.
 Thanks for supporting this blog.
 Click to read my privacy and disclosure statement.